 Quite the claim, I figured it was time for me to dive deep, as I always do, and see if these claims were actually true.

-Is Writers Work Legit?
+It begs the question, Is Writers Work Legit?

 As with all of my reviews, I’m 100% honest and would never, ever promote something I wouldn’t sign up for.
 This isn’t how I work.

 If you like the idea of writing and want to “write your way to the life you want,” then this may be a platform to consider.